Savelor/SQLAIRefactor/docs/SQLinjection.md

 ## Avoiding SQL injection
 SQL Injection (SQLi) is a type of security vulnerability that happens when an application allows untrusted input (like form fields, URL parameters, or API inputs) to be directly included in SQL queries without proper handling.
+Typically, SQL injection cases are characterized by the following scenarios:
+- User input (e.g., @cityname) is directly concatenated into the query string.
+- Attackers can inject arbitrary SQL code (for example: '; DROP TABLE dbo.TabX;--).
+- Root cause: the application mixes code and data within a single SQL string.

 ```sql
  CREATE PROCEDURE [dbo].[usp_testInj]